 Chief of Mission and Consul General

-James R. Moore is a career member of the Senior Foreign Service with nearly 30 years of experience as a U.S. diplomat.
-Mr. Moore, who holds the rank of Minister Counselor, assumed his duties as Principal Officer of the U.S. Consulate General in Curacao and U.S. Chief of Mission to the Dutch Caribbean in June 2013.
+Margaret Hawthorne, a career member of the U.S. Foreign Service with 25 years of experience as a U.S. diplomat, assumed her duties as Principal Officer of the U.S. Consulate General in Curacao and U.S. Chief of Mission to the Dutch Caribbean in April 2016.

 Ms. Hawthorne previously served as the Director of the Crisis Management Training Division at the Foreign Service Institute in Washington, DC.
 Prior to that, she was the Deputy Chief of Mission at the U.S. Embassy in Belmopan, Belize from 2011-2014, with ten months as the Chargé d’Affaires.
 Other overseas assignments include head of the Political External unit at the U.S. Embassy in Moscow, Russia from 2007-2009, positions in Madrid, Spain; Santo Domingo, Dominican Republic; and the U.S. Mission to the UN in New York.
 In Washington, D.C., her assignments have included the NATO affairs office, Chief of Staff to the Assistant Secretary for European Affairs, Senior France Desk Officer, and Director of Regional Affairs in the Office of the Coordinator for Counterterrorism.
 From 2009-2010, she was a Pearson Fellow on the House Foreign Affairs Committee in the U.S. Congress, and she is a 2011 graduate of the Industrial College of the Armed Forces (ICAF) at National Defense University.
 Ms. Hawthorne has received the State Department’s Superior and Meritorious Honor Awards.

 Prior to joining the Foreign Service, Ms. Hawthorne was an